jixjia/face-api-atm-application/README.md

 # face-api-atm-application
-Face API with container support now applied to ATM application demo
+Face API with container support applied to ATM use case.
+This is a PoC solution (Demo)

 I'm too lazy to write anything useful here... (yet)